 Top 12 Amazing Temples in Chiang Mai!

-Due to the history of the city, the Temples in Chiang Mai are the city’s most important attractions.
+Due to the history the Temples in Chiang Mai are the most important attractions of the city.
 By taking a walk through the old town, you will probably discover a new, pretty Buddhist temple every few meters.
-But you can also explore spectacular hidden temples in the forest and temples on the mountain.
-Some of these sacred places in Chiang Mai offer meditation classes, others provide Monk Chat, a possibility to talk with a monk about questions of life.
-A temple tour is part of every North Thailand trip, but which are the most famous temples in the city?
+But you can also explore spectacular hidden temples in the forest and temples in the mountains.
+Some of these sacred places in Chiang Mai offer meditation classes, others provide Monk Chat, a possibility to speak with a monk about questions of life.
+Many of the temples are among the most essential things to do in Chiang Mai, and a visit is almost a must on every trip.
+But which are the most famous temples in the city?
 That is not easily answered with a choice of about 200 different temples to see.

-This post is a guide for the best Temples in Chiang Mai that should not be missed.
-In addition, you will receive useful information about a temple tour, the dress code, prices and which temple offer meditation.
+This travel guide is all about the best Temples in Chiang Mai.
+In addition, you will receive useful information and tips about a perfect Chiang Mai temple tour, the dress code, prices and which temple offer meditation.